linode/docs/docs/quick-answers/linux-essentials/introduction-to-systemctl/index.md

     sudo rm /etc/systemd/system/yourservice.service

-After you issue these commands you should reload the `systemd` daemon so that it no longer tries to reference the deleted service:
+After you issue these commands, reload the `systemd` daemon so that it no longer tries to reference the deleted service:

     sudo systemctl daemon-reload

 ## Working with systemd Targets

 `systemd` targets are represented by *target units*.
-Target units end with the .target file extension and their only purpose is to group together other systemd units through a chain of dependencies.
+Target units end with the `.target` file extension and their only purpose is to group together other systemd units through a chain of dependencies.
 Like other init system's run levels, these targets help `systemd` determine which unit files are necessary to produce a certain system state.

 For instance, there is a `graphical.target` that denotes when the system's graphical session is ready.
-Units that are required to start in order to achieve this state have `WantedBy=` or `RequiredBy=` `graphical.target` in their configuration.
+Units that are required to start in order to achieve the necessary state have `WantedBy=` or `RequiredBy=` `graphical.target` in their configuration.
 Units that depend on `graphical.target` can include `Wants=`, `Requires=`, or `After=` in their configuration to make themselves available at the correct time.

 ### Getting and Setting the Default Target

-To get the default target for your system, the end goal of the chain of dependencies, issue the `get-default` command:
+To get the default target for your system --the end goal of the chain of dependencies-- issue the `get-default` command:

     systemctl get-default